"We don't want a good principal! We want Mr. Clark!"

-- Jerk with a Heart of Gold: While Clark tends to be a Drill Sergeant Nasty to almost everyone, including the teachers working for him, he does have their best interests in his heart and really does care for those in need.
+- Jerk with a Heart of Gold: While Clark tends to be a Drill Sergeant Nasty to almost everyone, especially the teachers working for him, he does have their best interests in his heart and really does care for those in need.
 His fatherly treatment towards Kaneesha and his willingness to do everything he can to help her when she's struggling is a major example of this.

 - Listing the Forms of Degenerates: Joe Clark does this a few times:I've got thugs, drug dealers, and deviants of all kinds trying to get into my school.

 - Or...I want the name of every hoodlum, drug dealer, and miscreant who's done nothing but take this place apart on my desk by noon today.

 - Joe Clark at a meeting calling himself the HNIC, and Mrs. Levias clarifying afterward to Mr. O'Malley, the white vice-principal, that it stands for "head nigga in charge."
 Though Dr. Napier claims that he is technically this, contrary to popular opinion.